json-schema-org/community/docs/openjsf/application.md

 Spec (primary repo) Contributing guide https://github.com/json-schema-org/json-schema-spec/blob/draft-next/CONTRIBUTING.md - Needs updating to reflect recent changes.

-As part of our open governance, we are forming our govenance in the open: https://github.com/json-schema-org/community
+As part of our open governance, we are forming our governance in the open: https://github.com/json-schema-org/community

 ## List of all repos that are part of the project